Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

-Compared to other data modalities, music audio signals have several unique features to consider while applied in specific downstream tasks.
+Compared to other data modalities, music audio signals have several unique features to consider while applied to specific downstream tasks.
 Firstly, the musical data is a sequence where the temporal coherence within a complete music piece should be emphasized.
-Also, in addition to the temporal dimension, the audio data are often characterized by its frequency features in the form of spectrogram representation.
-Other than the temporal coherence, the rhythm is another important unique music characteristic to consider while assessing the music quality.
+Also, in addition to the temporal dimension, the audio data are often characterized by their frequency features in the form of spectrogram representation.
+Other than temporal coherence, rhythm is another important unique music characteristic to consider while assessing the music quality.